-Pet Insurance & Rising Veterinary Costs
+Pet Insurance and Rising Veterinary Costs

 The good news is that veterinary care is more sophisticated than ever.
 Advances in human healthcare are driving enhanced veterinary care.
 Examples include CT scans and MRIs.
 Your vet is often more able to treat your beloved pet than in the past.
 More advanced care comes at a cost.
 The Bureau of Labor Statistics (BLS) says pet expenses per U.S. household increased 35 percent from 2007 to 2016.

 When you evaluate pet insurance, always be clear about what’s covered and what’s not.
 Be prepared to pay out-of-pocket for routine procedures like: